justingodden/mlops-made-easy/docs/01-containers/02-container-registries.md

 Well if you don't specify some details, Docker has defaults.
 [Dockerhub](https://hub.docker.com/) is a container image registry that Docker manage, and if you don't specify a registry address, it assumed you want to access there.
 The actual registry address is `docker.io`.

 Dockerhub uses the `namespace` part of the address to specify which user owns the image.
 But if you leave out this part too, docker assumes you want their own official images managed by Docker.
 This technically is under the `library` namespace.
 The `image-name` is `nginx`, and that still stays.
 Finally, if you don't specify a `image-tag`, docker assumed you want the image tagged `latest`.
-If there isn't an image tagged `latest` in the reposity then Docker will throw an error.
-Similarly when you build an image (which we will see in the [next lesson](docker-custom-containers)) and don't specift a tag, `latest` will be used by default.
+If there isn't an image tagged `latest` in the repository then Docker will throw an error.
+Similarly when you build an image (which we will see in the [next lesson](docker-custom-containers)) and don't specify a tag, `latest` will be used by default.

 So `docker pull nginx` is actually an alias for `docker pull docker.io/library/nginx:latest`.

-If you want to get an image that isn't a an oficial docker image, but is still on Dockerhub, you can still leave out the registry address, but just include the namespace, which is the username of the account that manages the image.
+If you want to get an image that isn't a an official docker image, but is still on Dockerhub, you can still leave out the registry address, but just include the namespace, which is the username of the account that manages the image.

-For example we can download a container image pre-prepared with the Hugging Face Tranformers [library](https://huggingface.co/docs/transformers/index), with PyTorch dependency, set up for use on a GPU, which is managed by the Hugging Face team on Dockerhub with the command `docker pull huggingface/transformers-pytorch-gpu:4.28.1`
+For example we can download a container image pre-prepared with the Hugging Face Transformers [library](https://huggingface.co/docs/transformers/index), with PyTorch dependency, set up for use on a GPU, which is managed by the Hugging Face team on Dockerhub with the command `docker pull huggingface/transformers-pytorch-gpu:4.28.1`

 :::info Note